Mathematics for Elementary School Teachers (MELT) Major

 Requirements for certification

-To be eligible for the middle childhood/early adolescence teaching license, students must complete the following courses offered by the College of Education: EDUC 1210, EDUC 1220, EDUC 1964, EDUC 2227, EDUC 2330, EDUC 2347, EDUC 2964, EDUC 3240, EDUC 4217, EDUC 4297, EDUC 4317, EDUC 4357, EDUC 4540, EDUC 4964 and EDUC 4966.
-Students must also check with their advisers in the College of Education in regard to sequence and admission requirements.
-Usually, EDUC 4966, Student Teaching, is the last course to be completed in the program.
+To be eligible for middle childhood/early adolescence teaching license, students must complete the following courses offered by the College of Education: EDUC 1000 EDUC 1001, EDUC 2001, EDUC 2002, EDUC 2330, EDUC 4000, EDUC 4003, EDUC 4307, EDUC 4217, EDUC 4327, EDUC 4337, EDUC 4357, EDUC 4367, EDUC 4964, and EDUC 4966.
+Students must also check with their advisers in the College of Education about a sequence and admission requirements.
+Usually, EDUC 4966, Student Teaching, is the last course in the program.
 Students must apply and be approved by the Office of Teacher Education to student teach.
+To qualify for Student Teaching, students must maintain a minimum of 2.75 GPA in mathematics.